-- 300 These Integrity Checkers are used for preventing noise and laser from causing undefined or unpredictable behavior of the chip. - 301 TOE's filters and integrity checkers are implemented by the hardware.
+- 345 These Integrity Checkers are used for preventing noise and laser from causing undefined or unpredictable behavior of the chip. - TOE's filters and integrity checkers are implemented by the hardware.
 The filtering cannot be affected or bypassed by Smartcard Embedded Software.
 The reaction to the detection can be configured by the software.
-The influence on security and the way how to configure it is described in details in the S3D384C families User's Manual.
+The influence on security and the way how to configure it is described in details in the S3B512C/SC3512C_SE families User's Manual.
 Therefore, FRU_FLT.2 is implemented by TOE.
-Refer to the table 9 for the filters specification.